aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 Normally if we were logging into softcover by executing the `sc login` command from our host machine we could navigate to the softcover.io service using our web browser and would be automatically logged in.

-However since we logged in from a container instead, we will need to manually log into the softcover website to be able to see our published book or article.
+However since we logged in from a container instead, we will need to navigate the softcover website and log in through the user interface to be able to see our published book or article.

 Once we are logged in, we can see all our published content.